vidhya03/ideas-and-design/README.md

 - [ ] prototype a 100DaysOfCode github app using design thinking
 - [ ] Automatically suggest your next commit time
 - [ ] Notification to remind the user about the commit
-- [ ] Leaderboard like :cake: for 25 days, 50 days and soon
+- [ ] Leaderboard like :star: for 25 days, :star::star: 50 days , :star::star::star: 75 days and soon

 # 100DaysOfCode